Paperback-iOS/website/src/help/faq/README.md

 ---

+### How do I enable Hentai
+ * Sign into [MangaDex website]((https://mangadex.org/)) on a browser and go to your settings to set Hentai toggle to "**View All**".
+ * Then sign into MangaDex on Paperback, hitting "Remember me", and go into your *Content Settings* in the app settings tab and choose "**Show All**".

+---

+### My content settings are reset everytime I open the app
+When you are logging in, make sure that **"Remember me"** is checked on the page.
+Also make sure that your email address is verified on MangaDex.

+---

 ### I am on the public version of Paperback!
-When will other manga sources be added?
+How can I add other manga sources?
-Currently other manga sources are already available on the patreon version of the application.
-Sources on the public version of the app are expected to come most likely at the end of July.
+Other manga sources are available on TestFlight public and patreon versions of the application.
+Update to the latest TestFlight build to use multiples sources.
+Read [Adding an External Repository](/help/guides/adding-repos/) guide to learn how to install other sources.

 ---

 ### I am on the public version of Paperback!
 When can I download manga to my device for offline viewing?
-Currently downloading manga is already available on the patreon version of the application.
-Sources on the public version of the app are expected to come most likely at the end of July.
+Downloading manga is available on TestFlight public and patreon versions of the application.
+Update to the latest TestFlight build to be able to download manga.

 ---

-### How do I enable Hentai
+### How can I make a backup of my library?
-Go to [MangaDex Settings](https://mangadex.org/settings) and login.
-Look for the **Hentai toggle** and choose **Show toggle (in navbar cog)**.
-Then restart the app and go to Settings > Content Settings.
+**Creating a backup**
+ * Go to settings > backup
+ * Press "**Create a backup**" and choose where you want to save the backup (Note is recommended)

+**Restoring a backup**
+ * Reinstall all sources used at the time of the backup
+ * Go to your previously saved backup and press the share icon
+ * Select "**Copy to Paperback**" action
+ * You can then press "Restore" to restore your backup

+**NOTE**
+ * Currently history tab is not saved in the backup
+ * Manga wont be restored if their source is not installed
+ * A video guide on how to make a backup is also available [on youtube](https://www.youtube.com/watch?v=5EPN9FORQ1g)

 ---

-### My content settings are reset everytime I open the app
-When you are logging in, make sure that **Remember me** is checked on the page.
-Also make sure that your email address is verified on MangaDex.
+### How to export a source logs?
+Go to Settings > Sources.
+Press the settings icon on the right of the source then select "**Share logs**".
+You may need to scroll a bit, "Share logs" is under "Turn Homepage ON/OFF" option. <PictureDialog title="Export a source logs" button="Image" src="/assets/ExportLogs.jpeg"/>

 ---